U.S. Senator Visits The C.A. Lawton Co.

 The C.A.
-Lawton Co.
-(Calco), an industry-leading supplier of large iron castings, was a stop on U.S. Senator Ron Johnson’s recent tour of Wisconsin manufacturing companies.
-Senator Johnson, looking to learn more about the wide range of products Calco manufactures for the United States and the world, met with Calco leadership and took a tour of its De Pere facilities.
+Lawton Co., an industry-leading supplier of large iron castings, was a stop on U.S. Senator Ron Johnson’s recent tour of Wisconsin manufacturing companies.
+Senator Johnson, looking to learn more about the wide range of products Lawton manufactures for the United States and the world, met with Lawton’s leadership and took a tour of its De Pere facilities.
 After a brief education on how the company’s castings and machined components are used and the technology employed to make them, Senator Johnson highlighted the initiatives he’s taking to end the stigma associated with not attending a two or four-year college and bring more manufacturing awareness into schools.

 C.A.
 Lawton President, Alex Lawton, commented on Senator Johnson’s visit saying, “We aren’t a political company, but we relish the opportunity to discuss and demonstrate what we do with our policy leaders.
 Senator Johnson’s background in business and specifically manufacturing made for substantive visit.”

-Calco is proud to contribute to the work that has turned Wisconsin into a strong manufacturing state.
+Lawton is proud to contribute to the work that has turned Wisconsin into a strong manufacturing state.
 The industry pumps more than $50 billion annually into the nation’s economy.
-And with profits fueling increased wages and more jobs, Calco’s and other manufacturing companies’ success should be celebrated!
+And with profits fueling increased wages and more jobs, Lawton’s and other manufacturing companies’ success should be celebrated!

 About The C.A.
 Lawton Co.: The C.A.
 Lawton Co. is ISO 9001:2008 certified and has well over a century of experience as a leading manufacturer of industrial components, employing approximately 150 people between two facilities in De Pere, WI.
 Its integrated business includes pattern making, casting, and machining capabilities.
 The C.A.
 Lawton Co. provides large iron castings and machining to domestic manufacturers in the HVAC, municipal pump and valve, oil & gas, mining, and power generation industries.
 Its customers include General Electric, IR/Trane, Metso, and Siemens.